redoxeon/DankFox/README.md

 In order to make the custom new tab page work, the following instrucions must be followed:

 - Create and place `autoconfig.cfg` in Firefox main install folder.
-In this cfg file you must set your local homepage (`var newTabURL ="Path_to_local_html_file"`).
+In this cfg file you must set your local homepage (`var newTabURL ="path_to_local_html_file"`).

-- Create and place `autoconfig.js` in a subfolder of Firefox main install folder > default > Pref
+- Create and place `autoconfig.js` in a subfolder of Firefox main install folder > defaults > pref

 **autoconfig.cfg**
 ```